When this happens...

 Triggers when a new contact is created in your GetResponse account.

-Triggers when a landing page is visited.
+Triggers when a new landing page is created.

 Triggers when a new autoresponder is created.

-Triggers when a new form is added.
+Triggers when a new form and popups is added.

 Triggers when a new list is created.